gouldmatt/traceLibrary/README.md

 # traceLibrary

+# About:
-# Library for tracing C++ program and outputting results to JSON file for viewing with chrome://tracing/
+Library for tracing C++ program and outputting results to JSON file for viewing with chrome://tracing/ Writes to file when:
-# Writes to file when either ten thousand trace items have been accumulated,the program crashes or when trace is flushed
+--> ten thousand trace items have been accumulated
+--> the program crashes
+--> when trace is flushed